 This blog discusses the issue of assessing ‘quality’ in research, both methodological and reporting quality.
 Jenni, the blog author, also points readers towards a paper she has co-authored: ‘Using quality assessment tools to critically appraise ageing research: a guide for clinicians’.

-This blog takes a critical look at a randomised controlled trial which assessed the effectiveness of a physiotherapy-led exercise programme after total hip replacement.
+This blog is a critical appraisal of a randomised control trial investigating the effects of bed exercises following a total hip replacement.